AWP Small Press Publisher Award

 AWP’s Small Press Publisher Award is an annual prize for nonprofit presses and literary journals that recognizes the important role such organizations play in publishing creative works and introducing new authors to the reading public.
 The award acknowledges the hard work, creativity, and innovation of these presses and journals, and honors their contributions to the literary landscape through their publication of consistently excellent work.

-Finalists for the 2014 AWP Small Press Publisher Award
+2024 AWP Small Press Publisher Award Judges

 To nominate a candidate for the AWP Small Press Publisher Award, please consult our award guidelines.